gavinnn101/fishing_assistant/README.md

 * * See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
 * * See real-time screenshots for each individual bot
 * * See real-time logs for each individual bot
-* * Send a message in-game as your bot character from the website (to implement later)
+* * Send a message in-game as your bot character from the website (respond to whispers, guild chat, etc (to implement later)

 * General Notable Features: